 24 hours in Rome…

-Given that I arrived at night @ the Termini and left in the morning from Fiumicino two days later – technically I had just one full day to run through the eternal city on this trip (and yeah, right, plus the Vatican).
+Given that I arrived at night at the Termini and left in the morning from Fiumicino two days later – technically I had just one full day to run through the eternal city on this trip (and yeah, right, plus the Vatican).

 So, I think you wouldn’t disagree if I use “Run!” twice in the title – it was indeed a “Run!
 Run!
 Roma” experience.
 After all, not everyone had seven days to spend a vacation in one place (although Rome definitely needs that much time).
 It is just to share my own experience and point of view here, as I believe there is always a time travelers had only a day or two in a place for business or transit and want to do the impossible, and wonder if they would go back in the future.